mondeja/importlib-metadata-argparse-version/README.md

 When you use `importlib.metadata` for adding the version to a CLI utility, you need to import `importlib.metadata` and call `importlib.metadata.version("<your-package>")` at initialization time.
-If you only want to execute other part of the CLI
-(eg. like with the argument `--help`), `importlib.metadata` will be imported too even when is not needed at all.
+If you only want to execute other parts of the CLI (eg. like passing the option `--help`), `importlib.metadata` will be imported too even when is not needed at all.

 The problem is easily fixed by this module.